Zoddy/scylio/README.md

 **query** - JSONPath query to iterate over

-## Set Variables
+## Variables
 You can set global and local variables for using in all templates.
 If you set this outside of a template, it's global, instead it's local for the template.
 You can not override horizon-based variables.

-    :set(key, value)
+If you're using just one parameter, the var-function is used as a getter, with a second parameter as a setter.

+    :var(key, [value])

 **key** - name of the variable
 **value** - content of the variable

-    :set('foo', 'bar') // sets variable 'foo' to 'bar' :set('foo', 123) // sets variable 'foo' to 123
+    :var('foo', 'bar') // sets variable 'foo' to 'bar' :var('foo', 123) // overwrites variable 'foo' to 123

-## Get Variables
-To get the setted variables.

-    :get(key)

-**key** - name of the variable

-    :set('foo', 123) // first set 'foo' to 123
-    :get('foo') // returns 123
+    :var('foo') // returns 123

 ## Import plain text